Cat66000/falling-objects-rust-game/README.md

 You need [Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html)

 And then, at the root of the project (assuming you've downloaded the repo) you need to execute `cargo build` in the terminal, or just `cargo run` if you wanna compile & run

+#### You can add --release after the commands if you want to compile with optimisations!